SAP-samples/ui5-typescript-helloworld/README.md

 new MyControl("myFirstControl", {text: "Hello World"});
 ```

-But again, TypeScript does not know the structure of the settings object.
+But again, TypeScript does not know the structure of the settings object, so it won't complain if you e.g. accidentally type `texxt` and it won't show you the available properties.

 Unfortunately, this cannot be solved by adding one more transformation step to the already existing TypeScript-to-JavaScript transpilation, because TypeScript needs to know already *within* the editor, while you are writing the code, that these methods exist!